yxlin/ggdmc/README.md

 version of _ggdmc_, the dimension of theta and phi arrays are 'npar x nchain x nmc'.
 DMC uses 'nchain x npar x nmc'.
 To reduce the computation time for manipulating the matrices and arrays. we make this change.
-Therefore, the dimension of the 'log_likelihoods' and 'summed_log_prior' matrices are 'nchain x nmc'.
-DMC however uses 'nmc x nchain'.
+Similarly, the dimension of the 'log_likelihoods' and 'summed_log_prior' matrices are 'nchain x nmc'.
+DMC uses 'nmc x nchain'.
 Remember to transpose them, if you want to operate objects back-and-forth.
-Currently we use the R functions, 'aperm' and 't', to do this matrix/array manipulation.
-Convenient functions for doing matrix/array manipulation shall be added in the future version.
+Currently, we use the R functions, 'aperm' and 't', to transpose matrices and arrays when we have to operate between DMC and _ggdmc_.
+Convenient functions for doing this shall be added in the future version.

-Please see my [tutorials site, Cognitive Model](https://yxlin.github.io/), for more examples.
+Please do visit my [tutorials site, Cognitive Model](https://yxlin.github.io/), for more examples.

 ## Prerequisites
  - R (>= 3.3.0)